This issue’s contents include:

 - A review of Fairies: A Dangerous History, Francesca Bihet

-- A review of Mixed Magic: Global-local dialogues in fairy tales for young readers, Anthony James O’Shea
+- Mixed Magic: Global-local dialogues in fairy tales for young readers, Anthony James O’Shea

 - A review of Dancing with Trees: Eco-Tales from the British Isles, Joanna Gilar

-- A review of Aladdin: A New Translation, Ruth B. Bottigheimer
+- Aladdin: A New Translation, Ruth B. Bottigheimer

 - A review of ALL KINDS OF FUR: Erasure Poems & New Translation of a tale from the Brothers Grimm, Sara Cleto